The Truth About Protein & Muscular System Foods

 Cows, horses, water buffalo, oxen, elephants are all grass or plant eaters, and the strongest 'pound for pound' animal of all is the gorilla which eats nothing but fruit, seeds and leaves and has about 98% the exact same anatomical structure as human beings!

-Does that mean you have to go vegetarian?
+Does that mean you have to stop eating meat?

 No, but just be conscious of what you're doing and WHY you're doing it.